-A. Read the extracts given below and answer the questions that follow.
+- A. Read the extracts given below and answer the questions that follow.

-- 1. a. snarling. - b.
-The tiger enters the village to look for food. - c. ii. - d.
+- 1. a. snarling.

+- b.
+The tiger would enter the village to look for food.

+- c. i.

+- d.
 The poet has painted the image of a dangerous animal through vivid imagery and by using words such as 'terrorising,' which immediately create a picture of fear.
-Besides this, the use of the rhyme scheme abcb, echoes the rhythmic pattern of the tiger's movement in the cage. - 2. a.
-By dismissing the visitors so abruptly, it emphasizes that the tiger didn't even glance at them. - b.
+Besides this, the use of the rhyme scheme abcb, echoes the rhythmic pattern of the tiger's movement in the cage.

+- 2. a. iii.
+B. and C.

+- b.
 In order to keep the strong, powerful animal in captivity, the zoo had made a small, special cell to imprison him.
-It had to be made with concrete and have strong bars so that he could not break it and run to freedom. - c. iii. - d.
+It had to be made with concrete and have strong bars so that he could not break it and escape to freedom.

+- c. out of curiosity.

+- d.
 Visual imagery

-- 1. Give a brief description of the tiger as he was in the jungle. - Ans.
+- B. Answer the following questions in 40-50 words each. - 1.
+Give a brief description of the tiger as he was in the jungle. - Ans.
 The tiger was an animal to be feared in the jungle.
 The vivid stripes on his body, his brilliant eyes and stealthy movements made him a fearful and unpredictable creature.
-He lurked in the shadows, waiting to pounce on the unsuspecting deer.
+He lurked in the shadows, waiting to pounce on unsuspecting deer.
 He terrorized the village at the jungle's edge, snarling around the houses, baring his fangs and claws. - 2.
 Why would the tiger 'lurk' in the shadows near the water hole? - Ans.
 The tiger would lurk in the shadows near the water hole to lay in wait for the plump deer to pass.
-The tiger would 'lurk' because he does not want the deer to be aware of his presence.
-He wants to spring on the deer and take him by surprise. - 3.
+The tiger would 'lurk' because he does not want them deer to be aware of his presence.
+He wants to spring on the deer and take by surprise. - 3.
 What do you think the tiger misses doing while locked up in the cage? - Ans.
 While locked up in the cage, the tiger must be missing the thrill of sliding through the grass to capture a plump deer for his meal, or the feeling of power and exhilaration while terrorising a village.
-He also must be missing the freedom and calmness of sleeping under the starry night sky.

-- 4. Why was the tiger captured?
-How do you think he would have behaved while being caught? - Ans.
+He also must be missing the freedom and calmness of sleeping under the starry night sky. - 4.
+Why was the tiger captured?
+How do you think he would have behaved while being captured? - Ans.
 The tiger was captured to be an attraction for visitors to the zoo.
 When trapped by humans in the jungle, the tiger must have fought with all his strength to avoid capture.
-His fear must have made him even more ferocious, and his snarls must have filled the jungle air. - 5.
-How does the tiger and the onlookers see each other in the zoo? - Ans.
-The tiger, restricted in his cage, is consumed by his quiet rage and frustration and completely ignores the visitors who come to see him.
-The visitors are fascinated to see this wild beast in captivity, and stand and watch him with enjoyment and no fear. - 6.
-How does the poet feel towards the tiger?
+His fear must have made him even more ferocious, and his snarls must have filled the jungle air.